 That’s why we created Citizen Hacks, a student-run hackathon that encourages the next generation of innovators and users to actively participate in building a digital world that works for everyone.
 Citizen Hacks is a platform for university, college and high school students to collaborate with educators, businesses, nonprofits, and governmental organizations in exploring the challenges and potential of creating technology that benefits society.

 At Citizen Hacks 2019, we’re asking you this question: “How can we build a digital future that protects everyone’s privacy?”
 Working alongside teammates, you’ll create solutions that respond to this challenge.
-Whether this means designing technology that cares about privacy, creating laws or policies that protect personal data, or finding ways to promote privacy through education, the path you take is up to you!
+Whether this means designing technology that cares about privacy, creating regulations and policies that protect personal data, or finding ways to promote privacy through education, the path you take is up to you!

 If you’re a student in high school or university, we’d love to have you!